About The Astrotwins

 Identical twin sisters Ophira and Tali Edut, known as the AstroTwins, are professional astrologers who reach millions worldwide.
 As the official astrologers for ELLE magazine and the matchmakers on Amazon Prime Video’s Cosmic Love they bring the stars down to earth with their empowering approach to horoscopes.

-With a mission to “empower astrology lovers how to create lives of passion and purpose using the stars as a guide,” the AstroTwins have created a suite of courses applying astrology to love, career and home design.
-Their membership program, Astropreneurs, teaches aspiring and current business owners how to tap into their unique astrological strengths to build careers they love.
+With a mission to “empower astrology lovers to create lives of passion and purpose using the stars as a guide,” the AstroTwins have created a suite of courses applying astrology to love, career and home design.
+Through their Astropreneurs offerings, they teach aspiring and current business owners how to tap into their unique astrological strengths to build careers they love.